aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.434.0 (2018-12-21 22:22 UTC)
+* ACMPCA (3.3.2.0)
+	* This release marks the introduction of waiters in ACM PCA, which allow you to control the progression of your code based on the presence or state of certain resources.
+Waiters can be implemented in the DescribeCertificateAuthorityAuditReport, GetCertificate, and GetCertificateAuthorityCsr API operations.
+* DynamoDBv2 (3.3.16.0)
+	* Added provisionedThroughPut exception on the request level for transaction APIs.
+* PinpointSMSVoice (3.3.1.0)
+	* Configuration sets can now use Amazon SNS as an event destination.
+* StepFunctions (3.3.4.0)
+	* This release adds support for cost allocation tagging.
+You can now create, delete, and list tags for AWS Step Functions activity and state machine resources.
+For more information about tagging, see AWS Tagging Strategies.
+* Core 3.3.30.2
+	* Updating endpoints.json file

+	* All services packages updated to require new Core

 ### 3.3.433.1 (2018-12-21 09:12 UTC)
 * Core 3.3.30.1
 	* Fix Regex for matching profile names in the ~/.aws/config file.
 Fixes bug where partial profile name would match a profile in the ~/.aws/config file.